ReproNim/module-dataprocessing/_episodes/06-testing.md

 but these are selected principles of CI:

  * Maintain a code repository

 The team should use a version control system, that allows for easy tracking all changes of the project's source code.
 Most open source projects use Git as a version control system and Github as a web hosting service (TODO link to Yarik's part).

- * Automate the build and testing
+ * Automate the build and testing using various environments

 Building of the system, that includes compiling, linking and other processes that are required to execute the program, should be triggered by a single command line.
 Build tools, such as `make`, can help to automate the build.